caas-team/sparrow/docs/sparrow_run.md

       --loaderInterval duration         defines the interval the loader reloads the configuration in seconds (default 5m0s) -l, --loaderType string               Defines the loader type that will load the checks configuration during the runtime.
 The fallback is the fileLoader (default "http")
-      --sparrowName string              The DNS name of the sparrow -v, --verbosity                       Enable verbose logging for enhanced visibility and troubleshooting
+      --sparrowName string              The DNS name of the sparrow
 ```

 ### Options inherited from parent commands